x1ppy/beets-originquery/README.md

 -------------

 `originquery` reads an _origin file_ at the root of each album directory when music is imported.
-The origin file can be either a text or JSON file.
+The origin file can be either a text, JSON, or YAML file.
 Beyond that, the format of the file is entirely user-defined and is specified in the `originquery` configuration.

 Your beets configuration must contain a section with the following fields: